lloydmeta/miniaturs/README.md

 * Secure
 * Fast:
-  * Startup should be low 2 digit ms (e.g. avoid "oh, it's a lambda")
+  * Startup should be in the low 2-digit ms range (e.g., avoid "oh, it's a lambda")
   * Processing should be quick
 * Cheap:
-  * Pay as little as possible, and do as little as possible
+  * Pay as little as possible and avoid unnecessary work
-  * Being fast can help avoid paying
+  * Being fast can help minimise costs
 * Scalable: can handle lots of requests
 * Thumbor-ish
-* A good net-citizen (don't make requests to 3rd parties if we have it in cache)
+* A good net citizen (don’t make requests to third parties if we have it in cache)
 * Debuggable

 To fulfil the above:

-* Runs in a lambda
+* Runs in a Lambda
 * Rust ⚡️
 * Caching in layers: CDN with S3 for images
-* Serverless, but built on HTTP-framework
+* Serverless, but built on HTTP framework ([cargo-lambda](https://www.cargo-lambda.info) on top of [axum](https://github.com/tokio-rs/axum))

-A example TF in `terraform/prod` is provided to show how to deploy something that sits at a subdomain, using Cloudflare as our (free!)
+An example Terraform config in `terraform/prod` is provided to show how to deploy at a subdomain using Cloudflare as our (free!)
 CDN + WAF.

 ## Flow

-1. Layer 1 validations (is the request well formed)
+1. Layer 1 validations (is the request well-formed?)
-2. Ensure trusted request (e.g. check hash)
+2. Ensure trusted request (e.g., check hash)
-3. Layer 2 validations (no I/O)
+3. Layer 2 validations (no I/O):
     1. Are the image processing options supported?
-    1. Resize-to target size check (e.g. is it too big?)
+       1. Resize-to target size check (e.g., is it too big?)
 PENDING
     2. Is the remote image path pointing to a supported source?
 PENDING
     3. Is the remote image extension supported?
-4. Determine if we can return a cached result
+4. Determine if we can return a cached result:
     1. Is there a cached result in the storage bucket?
         1. If yes, return it as the result
         2. Else continue
 5. Image retrieval:
     1. Is the remote image already cached in our source bucket?
         1. If yes, retrieve it
         2. If not, issue a HEAD request to get image size PENDING
-      1. If the image size does not exceed configured max, retrieve it
+        3. If the image size does not exceed the configured max, retrieve it
-      2. Else return an error
+            1. Else return an error  PENDING
-    3. Is the actual downloadeded image too big?
+    2. Is the actual downloaded image too big?
 PENDING
         1. If yes, return an error
 6. Image processing:
     1. Is the image in a supported format for our processor?
-    1. If yes, process
+        1. If yes, process it
         2. Else return an error
-7. Cache resulting image in our bucket
+7. Cache the resulting image in our bucket
 8. Return the resulting image

 ## Development